The newly refurbished Café Qua... read more

 A summary of IVF treatment

-The woman is given fertility drugs to stimulate her ovaries to produce the development of more eggs than would occur naturally.
-The egg develops in a a follicle which is a small fluid filled cyst within the ovary which grows from 2 to 20 mm in the space of 2 weeks.
-Normally there is one egg in each fully grown follicle and we often talk about follicles synonymously with eggs.
-The chances of pregnancy are increased if more than one egg can be obtained and fertilised.
-The number and size of the developing follicles in the ovaries is measured by ultrasound scans.
+The woman is given fertility medications to stimulate her ovaries to produce many more eggs thanshe would in a normal menstrual cycle.
+The egg develops in a follicle which is a small fluid filled cyst within the ovary which grows from 2 to 20 mm in an average of two weeks.
+Normally there is one egg in each fully grown follicle and often the term "follicles" may be used synonymously with eggs.
+The chances of pregnancy are increased if more than one egg can be retrieved and fertilised.
+The number and size of the developing follicles in the ovaries is measured by pelvic ultrasound examination.

-The final preparation for egg collection involves a hormonal injection called HCG given to the woman 36 hours prior to removal of eggs.
-This injection causes final maturing of the egg, mimics the natural process which normally triggers ovulation and is essential if the egg is to be removed.
+The final preparation for egg collection involves administering a hormonal injection called HCG which is given to the woman 36 hours prior to removal of eggs.
+This injection causes final maturation of the egg, and mimics the natural process which normally triggers ovulation.
+This step is essential for egg retrieval from the ovary.

-The eggs are collected vaginally using an ultrasound probe to guide a fine needle into the ovary.
-This is normally carried out under a heavy sedation anaesthetic (this means you will be asleep and not know anything about the procedure).
+The eggs are collected transvaginally using an ultrasound probe to guide a fine needle into the ovary.
+This procedure is carried out under a heavy sedation anaesthetic (this means you will be asleep and will have no recollection of the procedure when you wake up).
 The ultrasound probe is introduced into the vagina, the ovaries are visualised and then an aspiration needle (attached to the probe) is passed through the top of the vagina into the follicles.
-The fluid within the follicles is sucked out and then examined in our IVF laboratory for the eggs to be identified.
-In rare situations, the eggs may be collected laparoscopically if the ovaries prove to be inaccessible using the ultrasound scan.
+The fluid within the follicles is aspirated which is then examined in our IVF laboratory by our embryologist who identify egg in the follicle fluid.
+Rarely eggs may be retrieved abnormally if the ovaries are inaccessible using the transvaginal method of egg collection.

+The male partner produces a semen sample the day when the woman has her egg collection.
 After egg collection, the eggs are incubated for a short time and the sperm is then added to the eggs.
 The mixture is incubated in the laboratory for a further 24-48 hours.
-If the semen is normal, fertilisation usually takes place.
-The first signs of fertilisation are shown by the presence of the pronuclei within the egg.
-If this has occurred, the zygote should then divide into two, and subsequently three, four or more cell embryos.
-The fertilised eggs (now called embryos) are returned to the womb 48-72 hours after egg collection.
+If the semen is normal, we expect 80% of the egg to fertilise.
+The first signs of fertilisation are demonstrated microscopically by the presence of the pronuclei within the egg.
+If this has occurred, the embryo should then divide into two, and subsequently three, four or more cells.
+The embryos are returned to the womb either 2, 3 or 5 days after egg collection.
 We refer to this as an embryo transfer.

-No more than two embryos are transferred into the womb through the cervix.
+The HEFA does not permit us to transfer more than two embryos are transferred into the womb through the cervix.
 The transfer procedure is one of the most important events in IVF.
 It is generally a painless procedure, similar to a cervical smear and on average takes up to 15 minutes.
-On rare occasions this procedure may take longer.
+Rarely this procedure may take longer.

-Occasionally, the woman will experience period-like pain during the procedure, but this is generally short-lived.
+Occasionally, the woman may experience a period-like pain during the procedure, but this is generally short-lived.
 We encourage the male partners to be present during this special time, if they wish to do so.
-After the procedure, women are encouraged to carry on with their normal routine as there is no evidence to suggest that bed rest has a positive effect.
+After the procedure, women are encouraged to carry on with their normal routine ( with some exceptions) as there is no evidence to suggest that bed rest has a positive effect.

 What steps are involved in IVF?